grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 Use this transformation to apply spatial operations to query results.

 - **Action** - Select an action:
-  - **Prepare spacial field** - Set a geometry field based on the results of other fields.
+  - **Prepare spatial field** - Set a geometry field based on the results of other fields.
     - **Location mode** - Select a location mode (these options are shared in **Calculate value** and **Transform** modes):
       - **Auto** - Automatically identify location data based on default field names.
       - **Coords** - Specify latitude and longitude fields.